The-Lounge/TheLounge/README.md

 ##Dev Environment

- - [Node v4.3](https://nodejs.org/dist/v4.3.1/node-v4.3.1-x64.msi) (this is the maxiumn version supported by Elastic Beanstalk)
+ - [Node v6.9](https://nodejs.org/dist/v6.9.5/node-v6.9.5-x64.msi) (this is the maximum version supported by Elastic Beanstalk)
  - Cmder (for windows)
  - recommended: JetBrains WebStorm (its free for students until we commercialize)